lunaGUO/BIM2BEM/README.md

 # BIM checker configuration

-The module is developed by Revit API 2018 (C++ version).
+The module is developed by Revit API 2018 (C# version).
 As tested, it can be used for Revit 2019-2021.

 It includes serveral module, each module will have a single folder for the code.